kabk/go-theses-21-tereza-novakova/README.md

 Multi-media constantly pressures us to imitate the perfect live life, by taking care not only of our appearance, but also our inner Self.
 The Dutch graphic designer Mieke Gerritzen states that society shaped a new phenomenon in the Self-help industry.
 ‘The media provides us with an image of an existence in which we are rich, beautiful, happy and successful to be.
 We know product design, interior design, graphic design, interaction design and fashion design.
 And now there is also self-design.‘ [26] Authentication became a trend, most of the humans who harvest their Self publicly think their sincere authentication is an artwork, it’s a task that craves research, reflections, analysis, realizations, observations, and actions.
 In my opinion, one needs the deprivation of all the influxes, at least those that are pointing towards a very specific direction, to truly evolve into convincing original.
 To be saved from our Selves we have to not be ourselves.
 It seeks one’s responsibility towards the world to call for the de-globalization to be different.

-Self-transparency is a very questionable topic, Mieke writes about a need to form a new defense mechanism that is a reaction to the flood of images that comes from the Outer world, ‘our bodies, with the old genetic transmission, have not kept pace with the new language-produced cultural transmission of technology.
+Self-transparency is a very questionable topic, Mieke writes about a need to form a new defence mechanism that is a reaction to the flood of images that comes from the Outer world, ‘our bodies, with the old genetic transmission, have not kept pace with the new language-produced cultural transmission of technology.
 So now, when social control breaks down, we must expect to see pathological destruction.’
 [28] To some extent this means playing 21st-century hide and seek with each other - against privacy, the right to be free, control over our data, and systematically taken decisions.
 Does even one have still something to hide?
 ‘Existence becomes design.
 Who you have become is based on a combination of circumstances that you have combined with your own choices… Privacy is an unpopular problem of our time.’
 [26]

 ## Primitive automatization
 The culture that we live in is characterized by its mobility and connection.
 We unite as a clan of social creatures, herd together as sheep or ants.
 We have to remember we are still the biological species, well-behaved animals, just with the most intricate network of systems.
 Not robots yet, nevertheless living in the reversed world in which we are voluntarily exchanging our privacy for comfort.
 To get it back one has to give up online existence, which means no smartphone, no apps, no online banking, no fb events, nothing.
 Seeking for identity offline, designing the private space where one has to identify as anything else than just a person.